 |Subaru Forester Trim||MSRP + Destination & Delivery|

 Though the fifth-gen Forester is three years old, it is recording strong numbers in the U.S market.
 With year-to-date (January-October 2021) sales of 137,074 units, it’s the best-selling Subaru model in the U.S. right now.
 Compared to the January-October 2020 period (148,779 units), though, sales are up 7.9% down, and that can be partly attributed to the shortage of semiconductor chips which affected vehicle production.
 With an overall score of 89 out of 100, the Subaru Forester was one of the top 10 picks from Consumer Reports in April 2021.

 Forester’s sales in the U.S. aren’t anywhere close the segment’s best-seller.
 Toyota put 313,447 units of the RAV4 into the American market in the first three quarters of 2021, which is more than double the volume of the Forester (132,254 units).
 Subaru would hope that the recent refresh for MY2022 would narrow the gap to the Toyota next year.

 For those wishing for an electrified Subaru in the same size class, by mid-2022, the Subaru Solterra will arrive in the marketplace as the company’s first all-electric vehicle.
 It will compete with compact electric SUVs like the Toyota bZ4X, Nissan Ariya, VW ID.4, Hyundai Ioniq 5, and Kia EV6.

 2022 Subaru Forester FAQs

 What is the 2022 Subaru Forester release date?

-What will be the 2022 Subaru Forester price?
+What is the 2022 Subaru Forester price?

-Subaru may price the 2022 Forester from around USD 25,000 (MSRP excl.
-Destination & Delivery) in the U.S.
+Subaru has priced the 2022 Forester from around USD 25,195 (excl.
+USD 1,125 Destination & Delivery) in the U.S.